Iraneus/betamedneed/about.md

 order@medneed.com

-Medneed is a companion for medical care.
+Medneed is your companion for medical care.
 Is there any particular thing you need?
 Specialized teams are here to help.

 We do what we can to help users solve any challenge they have and get anything they need for quality medical care.